AS9100D Internal Audit

-Internal Audits are extremely important for your QMS, and organization’s should look at them as their friends.
-Audits allow for organization’s to find ways to improve the effectiveness and efficiency of their system.
+Internal Audits are extremely important for your QMS, and organizations should look at them as their friends.
+Audits allow organizations to find ways to improve the effectiveness and efficiency of their system.
+Internal audits are designed to help the organization prepare for an external audit and certification.
+Learn more about the different types of audits.

-The AS9100:2016 standards for aerospace adopted Annex SL.
-The Annex is the same for ISO 9001:2015, but everything in bold italics was added.
-The unique additions by the aerospace standards are preceded a “*” sign.
+The AS9100:2016 standards for aerospace adopted Annex L. The Annex is the same for ISO 9001:2015, but everything in bold italics was added.
+The unique additions by the aerospace standards are preceded by a “*” sign.

 9.2 Internal Audit